Geck25/oceanus_dashboard/README.md

 # OceanusDashboard

-This version is capable of saving a configuration and retrieving it on another device (within the same local network).
+This version is capable of saving a configuration and retrieving it on another device.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.